hashcloak/bbs_sign/README.md

 The implementation follows the specifications outlined in the [IRTF draft for BBS signatures](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html) and leverages the BN254 & BLS12-381 pairing-friendly curve for cryptographic operations.
 This implementation passes the IRTF draft's test vectors.

+There is also a verifier contract for verifying the signature and zero-knowledge proof of BBS+ signatures implemented here: https://github.com/hashcloak/bbs_verifier.
+Since the 32 generators are pre-generated and hardcoded in the solidity contract, the solidity verifier supports signature and proof verification of upto 31 messages.
+The contract also avoids the use of msg_to_scalars function.
+That implies, the msg are assumed to be already hashed and converted to scalars.

 ## Features

 - **Key Generation**: Generate public and secret keys using secure cryptographic methods as mentioned in the draft.